 For a property booking website, for example, you would probably concentrate on listing properties, enabling bookings, and managing user profiles.
 Given the straightforward nature of this idea, the cost of its MVP will probably stay within manageable boundaries.

 In turn, crafting a mobile app for pet owners seeking reliable sitters involves a more specialized need.
-Its MVP revolved around user profiles, search filters, establishing a secure communication channel, and initiating pet sitting requests.
+Its MVP revolves around user profiles, search filters, establishing a secure communication channel, and initiating pet sitting requests.
 In this case, MVP development might involve a bit more intricate functionality to ensure a smooth user experience.

 Here’s another example to top it off.
 Crafting an MVP of an AI-powered mirror that replaces a personal coach like we did at ITRex is not merely a software endeavor.
 The MVP still called for implementing custom software and underlying infrastructure.
 Consequently, the MVP costs for such an innovative solution can be significantly higher due to the complex requirements.